souvik1712das/generative_ai_solutions/README.md

 Top documents passed as context → Mistral generates a response

-⚙️ Note: The solution is currently in its very early stage and still evolving.
+⚙️ **Note**: _The solution is currently in its very early stage and still evolving.
 There's plenty of scope for improving response accuracy, query interpretation, and overall robustness.
-Feedback and contributions are welcome!
+Feedback and contributions are welcome!_

 🛣️ Future Improvements